High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions: Future Directions

 \section{Future Directions}

-HPSC is driven by the dual forces of rapidly expanding data volumes and rapid advancements in computing hardware and software.
 As scientific, engineering, and industrial applications generate ever more complex and massive datasets, the statistical community faces both pressing challenges and unprecedented opportunities: to scale existing methods, design new algorithms, and reimagine statistical inference at the extremes of scale.
-Meeting these demands will require more than technical progress alone, it calls for deep, sustained collaboration between statisticians, computer scientists, and HPC practitioners.
+Meeting these demands will require more than technical progress alone; it calls for deep, sustained collaboration between statisticians, computer scientists, and HPC practitioners.
 It also demands the development of new tools, standards, and methodologies that bridge disciplinary divides and make HPC accessible, robust, and reproducible for statistical applications.
-This section highlights several new directions shaping the future of HPSC, including the integration of specialized hardware, the rise of federated statistical computing, the support for standardization and interoperability, and the creation of statistical methods for modern high-performance environments.
+This section highlights several new directions shaping the future of HPSC, including the integration of specialized hardware, the rise of federated statistical computing, the support for standardization and interoperability, and the creation of statistical methods for modern high-performance environments. { While many opportunities exist for advancing HPSC, it is helpful to distinguish between directions that are achievable in the near term with relatively low risk and those that are longer-term and more speculative, involving higher uncertainty but potentially transformative impact.}